 Most modern hubs and switches have activity lights for each port indicating the traffic level and status.
 A recent addition to many cable testers and outlet identifiers has been the ability to blink the lights on a port.
 This feature is called hub blink.

 Of course, this feature is only useful if the cables you wish to locate are connected to a live network.
 Hub blink is completely useless if you are trying to locate bare wire cables or before the network infrastructure has been installed.

-Which technology you find a best fit is largely dictated by a few factors like how many cables you need to track and whether the cables are terminated and connected to a switch.
+Which technology you find a best fit is largely dictated by a few factors like how many cables you need to track and whether the cables are live.

-If you are tracking cables that are not terminated, your only realistic option is to use a traditional tone generator and tracer.
-Ditto if the cable is live, your only option is to use a toner.
+If you are tracking cables that are not terminated, your options are traditional tone generator and tracer or continuity tester.
+Ditto if the cable is live, your only option is to use an asymmetric toner.